shutoo/react-native-sortable-grid/README.md

 - ``` fixed ``` **Boolean**

 Flag to mark a child node as being fixed.
-If set, this node will remain in it's original position and won't be affected by other nodes rearrangement.
+If set, this node will remain in it's original (at the end) position and won't be affected by other nodes rearrangement.

 ## onDragRelease return value looks like this: